darius/regexercise/exercises.md

 ## The problems

-**First**, given a list of strings, and a stream of characters, read the stream and report as soon as one of the strings occurs in it.
+**Literal patterns**: Given a list of strings, and a stream of characters, read the stream and report as soon as one of the strings occurs in it.
 (You don't have to report which one.)
 For example, in Python we might ask

     >>> stream = iter('a cat is fat')
     >>> search(['rat', 'cat'], stream)  # Is 'rat' or 'cat' in the stream?